hashicorp/terraform-website/content/source/docs/enterprise/users-teams-organizations/service-accounts.html.md

 ## Team Service Accounts

+To manage the API token for a team service account, go to **Organization settings > Teams > (desired team)** and use the controls under the "Team API Token" header.

-Team service accounts are generally used to perform operations on workspaces.
+Team service accounts are designed for performing operations on workspaces.
 They have the same access level as the team in which they are created.

-Team service accounts are under the "Team API Token" section of the team management page.
-All the teams in your organization are under "Teams" on the organization settings page.

 ## Organization Service Accounts

+To manage the API token for an organization service account, go to **Organization settings > API Token** and use the controls under the "Organization Tokens" header.

+Organization service accounts are designed for creating and configuring workspaces and teams.
+We don't recommend using them as an all-purpose interface to TFE; their purpose is to do some initial setup before delegating a workspace to a team.
+For more routine interactions with workspaces, use team service accounts.

-Organization service accounts are associated with the organization and have permissions across the entire organization.
-These accounts have permission to perform all CRUD operations on all resources; however, these accounts do not have permission to trigger an apply on a workspace.
-To perform workspace operations like applying, use team service accounts.
+Organization service accounts have permissions across the entire organization.
+They can perform all CRUD operations on most resources, but have some limitations; most importantly, they cannot start runs or create configuration versions.
+Any API endpoints that can't be used with an organization account include a note like the following:

-Organization service accounts are under "API Token" on the Organization Settings page.
+-> **Note:** This endpoint cannot be accessed with [organization tokens](../users-teams-organizations/service-accounts.html#organization-service-accounts).
+You must access it with a [user token](../users-teams-organizations/users.html#api-tokens) or [team token](../users-teams-organizations/service-accounts.html#team-service-accounts).

 ## Generating Tokens